Cloudy Kitchen

 BRIOCHE BUNS

-1. Place the lukewarm milk, 2 Tbsp (25g) of the sugar, and the yeast in a medium sized bowl, and stir to combine.
+1. Place the lukewarm milk, 2 tablespoon (25g) of the sugar, and the yeast in a medium sized bowl, and stir to combine.
 Leave for 10-15 minutes, or until foamy.

-2. In the bowl of a stand mixer fitted with the dough hook attachment, place the remaining 2 Tbsp (25g) sugar, flour, salt, and vanilla, and mix well to combine.
+2. In the bowl of a stand mixer fitted with the dough hook attachment, place the remaining 2 tablespoon (25g) sugar, flour, salt, and vanilla, and mix well to combine.

 3. Add the milk mixture and the egg to the dry ingredients, and mix on low for 2-3 minutes.
 Increase the speed of the mixer to medium, and mix for a further 10 minutes.
 Add the butter a little at a time, waiting until it is incorporated until adding the next piece.
 Mix for a further 10-15 minutes, until the dough is smooth and soft.